angular/material-start/README.md

 ### Step #5: Use the BottomSheet

-In this step, you will use a dynamic, mbBottomSheet component at the bottom of the user details area.
+In this step, you will use a dynamic, mdBottomSheet component at the bottom of the user details area.
 This contact sheet will be used to display user contact options available for each user.

 *  create a "Share" button in the upper right of the user details view